Members & Trustees

 Cllr Mrs Marion Sweet, M.A.
 (HRM), B.A.(Hons), FCIPD, M.Inst.
 L&M

-Leadership through commitment and development of self and others is not just a mantle, but exactly what Marion has practised throughout her career in education.
+Leadership through commitment and development of self and others is not just a mantle, but exactly what Marion has practiced throughout her career in education.
 Marion strongly believes this ethos underpins any effective role in Governance.

 Being educationally and professionally highly qualified with a Masters Degree in Human Resource Management and a B.A.
 (Hons) in Business, led to opportunities to hold senior managerial roles over many years in both private and public sector education organisations.